Gujarat High Court: Powers

 Unlike Union Judiciary, the state judiciary possesses wide powers which include powers such as Appellate, Second Appellate in some cases, Revisionary, Review etc. It also has power to issue various writs to courts and authorities under its jurisdiction.
 Intra-Court appeals, when permissible under Clause - 15 of Letters Patent, also lie within the same court from decision of a Single Judge to a Division Bench which comprises two Judges.
 It has power of superintendence on all courts under it under Article 227 of the Constitution of India.
 The High Courts are also empowered to hear Public Interest Litigations.

-The Chief Justice
+Chief Justice and Judges

+The present strength of Gujarat High court is 35 against sanctioned strength of 52 posts which includes 39 permanent posts and 13 additional posts.

 The high court is headed by the Chief Justice on administrative side.
 They are appointed by President of India under warrant.
 However, the president is required to consult the Governor of Gujarat and the Chief Justice of India before making such appointment.
 The Governor of Gujarat administers the oath of office at the time of appointment.
 The present Chief Justice of the court is Justice Sunita Agarwal.
 Various benches are constituted depending upon the requirements of that High Court.
 These benches usually consist of division benches (two judges) and benches presided over by single judges.
 A roster is maintained by the High Court to assign the matters between various benches.
 Chief Justices in all the High Courts as also the Chief Justice of the Supreme Court are masters of the roster.